AlexBlaylock/README-Gen-Chall7/README.md

 ## description
-Generates a ReadMe using inquirer prompting and writing the answers to a markdown file.
+A ReadMe generator that uses inquirer to prompt questions and write the answers to a markdown file.

 ## installation
 There is no deployed application.